 How can I report a vulnerability?

 Please share your vulnerability using the designated portal for proper consideration, triage and response.
-If possible, encrypt your email with our GPG-key (ID 40B8B050) to prevent the information from falling in the wrong hands.

 Please note: if you have fallen victim of a fraudster then this is not the right address to be sending in a message, follow this link to our report form, we'll help you out much faster.